 A Walking Pilgrimage through Tuscany

-Walk the Via Francigena from town to town—through villages, countryside, and quiet stretches of the Tuscan landscape—with space for reflection, meaningful conversation, and integrated coaching along the way.
+Walk the Via Francigena from town to town—through vineyards, olive groves, and quiet stretches of the Tuscan countryside—with space for reflection, meaningful conversation, and integrated coaching along the way.

 September 2026